 This is a sub-station — tide times are predicted from the Oregon Inlet (8652587) primary gauge.
 For the interactive tide chart with high and low markers, use the parent station’s page.

-Best tides for surf fishing here
+Best tides for surf fishing in Rodanthe

 Rodanthe surf fishing is some of the most reliable on the OBX.
 The outgoing tide pulls bait off the steep inner bar and predators set up on the slough behind.
 Fish the last two hours of the dropping tide into the first hour of the incoming.
 For deeper coverage of rigs, baits, and seasonal targets see OuterBanksSurfFishing.com.

-Beach driving and tides
+Beach driving and tides in Rodanthe

 Beach driving in Rodanthe falls under the Cape Hatteras National Seashore ORV permit.
 See our OBX beach driving permits guide for details.
 Drive on the falling tide for the firmest sand.